 DAY 1 | Please plan to arrive at the Jacksonville International Airport by 12:00 pm.
 You will be driven as a group to the Hampton River Marina, which is approximately 1.5 hours away.
-The boat from the marina to Little St. Simons Island has a capacity of 18 people, so it will make two trips; some guests will depart at 2:00 pm, while others will depart at 3:30 pm.
+The boat from the marina to Little St. Simons Island will depart at 2:00pm.
 On the boat ride, you will get the chance to cruise through coastal Georgia salt marshes; keep an eye out for wildlife!

-After settling into your rooms, we will congregate at 6:00 pm for a social hour, during which you can meet your fellow travelers and your hosts.
+After settling into your rooms, we will congregate at 6:00 pm for a social half hour, during which you can meet your fellow travelers and your hosts.
 Enjoy local Georgia shrimp on the Lodge's patio and relax in the shade of ancient mossdraped oaks.
-The Lodge's chef will have dinner prepared by 7:00 pm and we will move to the dining room.
-At 8:15 pm, you will learn more about the ecology of the surrounding area and what you can expect for the week ahead.
+The Lodge's chef will have dinner prepared by 6:30 pm and we will move to the dining room.
+At 7:45 pm, you will learn more about the ecology of the surrounding area and what you can expect for the week ahead.